Reaching precise proton affinities in non-Born-Oppenheimer calculations: Summary and Discussion

 Our results point out deficiencies in existing approaches and guide the way for the design of better computational procedures.
 We find that the protonic basis sets of \citeit{Yu2020_JCP_244123} do not represent a systematically convergent hierarchy in proton affinity, and that the PB5 basis sets appear to yield results of poorer quality than those obtained with the PB4 or PB6 basis sets.
+We tentatively attributed these issues to the use of inconsistent methodologies to optimize these basis sets, which likely correspond to Pauling points.

 We find that more work is needed to determine cohesive and systematic protonic basis sets.
 Clear error-balanced pairings with electronic basis sets are needed for an optimal approach to non-Born--Oppenheimer calculations.
 The basis sets of \citeit{Yu2020_JCP_244123} appear to be too large for double-$\zeta$ or triple-$\zeta$ electronic basis sets.
 Based on the data in \cref{fig:PB,fig:epc}, it appears that while p and d functions are clearly required for high precision, protonic f functions do not appear to be important for the presently studied ground-state non-BO-DFT calculations.

 Following the established principles of basis set design,\cite{Dunning1989_JCP_1007, Jensen2001_JCP_9113} the electronic and protonic basis sets should be chosen in a way that leads to similar errors in the protonic and electronic parts of the wave function.
 Comparing the errors made in the electronic discretization in \cref{fig:pc} and the protonic discretization in \cref{fig:PB,fig:epc} suggest the following pairings of the protonic basis set to an electronic basis set of given quality: an electronic polarized double-$\zeta$ basis should likely employ an s-function only protonic basis set, while the worst-case precision of an electronic polarized triple-$\zeta$ basis set appears to match that of a protonic sp basis set.
 An electronic polarized quadruple-$\zeta$ basis set appears to match the precision of a protonic spd basis set.
 It also appears that there are no protonic basis sets suitable for higher electronic $\zeta$-levels; we hope to address this deficiency in future work.
 We also hope to report optimally balanced electronic and protonic basis sets in future work.
 While this work was focused on proton affinities with non-BO-DFT, we also plan to investigate the basis set convergence of other properties and other levels of theory in the future.